cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/saml-migration.md

 1. In Cobalt, go to **Settings** > **Identity & Access**.
 Under **Configure SAML**, select **Configure**.
     - **IdP Certificate**: Enter **X.509 Certificate** from OneLogin.

-If you want to set up a new application, see the [general workflow](/platform-deep-dive/organization/organization-settings/saml-sso/#general-configuration-workflow) and configuration parameters for [OneLogin](/platform-deep-dive/organization/organization-settings/saml-sso/#onelogin).
+If you want to set up a new application, follow this [instruction](/platform-deep-dive/organization/organization-settings/saml-sso/#onelogin).

 ## Troubleshooting